 My name is Mohamed Adel Fakhro (Mo Fakhro).

-I was born in 1978 to Adel Abdulla Fakhro, a Bahraini businessman, and Mona Yousif Almoayyed, a Bahraini businesswoman.
-Both of my parents are prominent business people whose families have a long business history of success in Bahrain, the Arabian Gulf, and India.
+I was born in Bahrain into two prominent business families, the Fakhro family and the Almoayyed family.
+Both families have a long business history of success in Bahrain, the Arabian Gulf, and India.

 I attended the Ibn Khuldoon school and graduated in 1996 with high distinction.
 While in middle school and then high school, I developed a keen interest in the family business and used to spend a lot of time discussing business with my father during long walks and jogs every evening.